julesdubr/pandroide-svpg/README.md

 - The code was inspired from [this github repo](https://github.com/largelymfs/svpg_REINFORCE), it was written by one of the authors of [this paper](https://arxiv.org/pdf/1704.02399.pdf) (Yang Liu).

 ## Team
+- CANITROT Julien
-DUBREUIL Jules
+- DUBREUIL Jules
-HUYNH Tan Khiem
+- HUYNH Tan Khiem
+- KOSTA Nikola